mediacloud/backend/doc/topics.markdown

 </pre>

 9. Wait for the topic spider to complete.
 This can take anywhere from an hour or so to several days.
-If you want it to complete faster, edit mediawords->cm\_spider\_iterations in mediawords.yml to some small number (1 or 2), which will make the spider only spider out that many levels from the seed set.
+If you want it to complete faster, edit mediawords->tm\_spider\_iterations in mediawords.yml to some small number (1 or 2), which will make the spider only spider out that many levels from the seed set.

 10. Once the the mine has finished, run the following command and follow the instructions within the script